-Choosing cedar fence pickets for a fence makes sense for many reasons.
-From an aesthetic point of view they have beautiful natural color and smell.
+Opting for cedar fence pickets for your fence construction is a logical choice for several reasons.
+From an aesthetic standpoint, they boast beautiful natural color and aroma.

-In regards to durability, cedar fence pickets are long lasting.
-Natural oils found in cedar lumber help to fight off insects and repel the elements.
+In terms of durability, cedar fence pickets are exceptionally long-lasting.
+The natural oils present in cedar lumber act as a deterrent to insects and help repel the elements.

-These are just two reasons to choose cedar over other types of lumber.
-There are many more.
+These are just two of the numerous advantages of choosing cedar over other types of lumber.

 Advantages of Using Cedar Fence Pickets